-C. Conclusions and recommendations
+H. Conclusions and recommendations

-18. Based on assessment of project design, field studies, desk reviews of the available data describing baseline environment and consultations, the construction a new kindergarten in Didi Chkhoni is unlikely to cause significant adverse impacts.
+- 63. Based on assessment of project design, field studies, desk reviews of the available data describing baseline environment and consultations, the construction a new kindergarten in Chabukiani is unlikely to cause significant adverse impacts.
 The potential impacts that are associated mainly with construction and can be mitigated to standard levels without difficulty through incorporation or application of recommended mitigation measures and procedures in the EMP.
 Possible environmental effects during operational phase arise from maintenance of arranged infrastructure and will be related to generation of solid wastes and wastewater.
-The potential impacts must be re-assessed, design adjusted, and the mitigation measures updated, if necessary, to ensure the subproject will not (i) cause significant adverse environmental impacts that are irreversible, diverse, or unprecedented; and (ii) affect an area larger than the sites or facilities subject to physical works.
+The potential impacts must be re-assessed, design adjusted, and the mitigation measures updated, if necessary, to ensure the subproject will not (i) cause significant adverse environmental impacts that are irreversible, diverse, or unprecedented; and (ii) affect an area larger than the sites or facilities subject to physical works. - 64.
+Mitigation of construction impacts will be assured by an environmental monitoring program to ensure all measures in the EMP are implemented and to determine whether the environment and communities (local residents from neighbor houses and customers of minimarket) around the project sites are protected as intended.
+This includes observations on and off-site, document checks, instrumental monitoring of environmental parameters such as noise and vibration levels and air quality.
+Any requirements for remedial action will be reported in environmental monitoring reports.

-- 19. Mitigation of construction impacts will be assured by an environmental monitoring program to ensure all measures in the EMP are implemented and to determine whether the environment and communities around the project sites (if any) are protected as intended.
-This will include observations on and off-site, document checks, instrumental monitoring of environmental parameters such as noise levels, air quality etc. Any requirements for remedial action will be reported in environmental monitoring reports. - 20.
-The following are recommendations applicable to the project to ensure no significant impacts: - Include this IEE with the EMP in bid and contract documents; - Update/revise the IEE based on site-specific conditions, applicable environmental standards, conditions of permits/clearances from the regulatory agencies, contractors' working methodology, and/or if there are unanticipated impacts, change in scope, alignment, or location; - Require contractors to submit SSEMPs prior to start of works, and do not allow works to commence until the SSEMP has been cleared by IA (or PIU). - Ensure that the existing materials to be demolished/dismantled are tested for hazardous contents.
-Also ensure that an and action plan for handling, storage, transport, and disposal of the wastes is prepared, informed to the contractors, and strictly monitored during project implementation. - Ensure that wastes (solid and liquid) should be stored and disposed at the appropriately designated site/facility (dumping on vacant lot is not allowed); - Conduct the safeguards induction to the contractor upon award of contract; - Strictly supervise EMP implementation; - Ensure contractors have appointed qualified EHS officers prior to the start of works; - Documentation and reporting take place on a regular basis as indicated in the IEE; - Ensure continuous consultations with stakeholders; - Timely disclosure of information in a timely manner, and establishment of the GRM; - Involvement of contractors, including subcontractors, in the first level GRM; and - Ensure commitment from MPD, PIU, supervision consultants, and contractors, to protect the environment and the people from any impact during project implementation. - 21.
-IEE, including EMP will be included in the bidding documents and will form an integral part of contractors' contract document.
+- 65. The following are recommendations applicable to the project to ensure no significant impacts: - Include this updated IEE with the EMP in bid and contract documents; - Update/revise the IEE based on site-specific conditions, applicable environmental standards, conditions of permits/clearances from the regulatory agencies, Construction Company (CC) working methodology, and/or if there are unanticipated impacts, change in scope, alignment, or location; - Require Construction Company (CC) to submit SSEMPs prior to start of works, and do not allow works to commence until the SSEMP has been cleared by IA. - Ensure that the existing materials to be demolished/dismantled are tested for hazardous contents.
+Also ensure that action plan for handling, storage, transport and disposal of the wastes is prepared, informed to the Construction Company (CC), and strictly monitored during project implementation. - Ensure that wastes (solid and liquid) should be stored and disposed at the appropriately designated site/facility (dumping on vacant lot is not allowed); - Conduct the safeguards induction to the Construction Company (CC) upon award of contract; - Strictly supervise EMP implementation; - Ensure Construction Company (CC) have appointed qualified EHS officers prior to the start of works; - Documentation and reporting take place on a regular basis as indicated in the updated IEE; - Ensure continuous consultations with stakeholders; - Timely disclosure of information in a timely manner, and establishment of the GRM; - Involvement of Construction Company (CC), including subcontractors, in the first level GRM; and - Ensure commitment from IA, Construction Supervision Consultants (CSC) and Construction Company (CC), to protect the environment and the people from any impact during project implementation. - 66.
+Updated IEE, including EMP will be included in the bidding documents and will form an integral part of Construction Company (CC) contract document.